KonradHoeffner/tempoguide/guide.md

 * Engineered Explosives: I mainly view this as Chalice removal that can randomly kill Rhinos, Constructs or Empty goblins.
 * Force of Negation: Great card to fight Show and Tell, Chalice, Forge, Storm and other combo decks.
 Always worth 2 slots for me.
 * 1B removal: My current favorite is Edict which can kill walkers (mainly Tamiyo and Karn, but also against bad decks with Teferi and Narset) and doesn’t give bonus to Nadu.
 It sometimes can’t kill the Murktide on the field which is a shame.
 The other ones have to do with the amount of Voidwalker/Bombardier/Brazen vs. Dreadnought/Painter/Constructs in your meta.
 * Harbinger of the Seas: I love this card.
-It punishes bad manabases out of control, Breakfast and Sagas (not for long).
+It punishes bad manabases out of control, Breakfast and Sagas (not for long). (this was written before the rules change)

 * Graveyard hate: Online, I like focusing on graveyard hate that lets me keep hands on the draw vs. Oops (Faerie, Surgical, Leyline).
 In paper, you can play your Cages to have crossover against Zenith.
 * Null Rod: Great card these days.
 Mystic Forge is top8’ing every week, and Oops’ sideboard plan is now Belcher.
 It also beats bad Storm decks.